What is the Advantage and Disadvantage of wholesale glass beer mugs

 Benefits & Disadvantages of Plastic Packaging

+Plastic packaging comes in many shapes and sizes and is utilized across all industries.
+Plastic is most commonly used in food and household products.
 It has helped improve and evolve products that we use in our everyday lives.
-There are 7 different ways to classify plastics.
+There are seven different ways to classify plastics.
 Each classification has benefits and disadvantages as a packaging option.

 Some of the benefits of plastic packaging include:

-• Helps to protect and preserve goods
+- Helps to protect and preserve goods

 New plastics perform well in a variety of applications from high heat to freezing temperatures.
-Since plastic has a lower melting point, they are more energy-efficient and leave a smaller carbon footprint compared to glass manufacturing.
+Since plastic has a lower melting point, they are more energy-efficient and leave a smaller carbon footprint compared to glass manufacturing. - Cheaper than glass

 Plastic is much cheaper than its glass counterpart.
-It is usually manufactured in large quantities to help keep the overall cost of the material low.
+It is usually manufactured in large quantities to help keep the overall cost of the material low. - Highly durable

 Some of the disadvantages of plastic packaging include:

-• Poor longevity as plastic degrades over time
+- Poor longevity as plastic degrades over time

-Plastic is affected over time by scratches, being dented or cracked.
-It can also be compromised by excessive light during its life cycle.
+Plastic is affected over time by scratches, being dented, or cracked.
+It can also be compromised by excessive light during its lifecycle. - Absorbs flavors and smells easily

 When used for food packaging, plastic can absorb color, flavors, and smells of the product.
-Think garlic, tomato sauce, or curry dishes!
+Think garlic, tomato sauce, or curry dishes! - Large environmental and health impact

 Even with excellent recycling resources across the country, plastic is still one of the leading causes of pollution.
 Always make sure to recycle your plastic waste whenever possible to be as eco-friendly as possible.
-Plastic is also not biodegradable, so making the most of your plastic products before disposing can go a long way.
+Plastic is also not biodegradable, so making the most of your plastic products before disposing can go a long way. - At higher risk for high levels of BPA

 While the chances are low, there are still some plastics that may contain BPA.
-All plastic products that TricorBraun stocks are 100% BPA free and free of potentially harmful toxic chemicals.
+All plastic products that TricorBraun stocks are 100% BPA-free and free of potentially harmful toxic chemicals.

 Benefits & Disadvantages of Glass Packaging